debraysimon/tpxle-doc/docs/use-cases/UseCaseGPSPositioning_R/README.md

 - Sat 1 has svid 25 and carrier to noise (C/N) ratio with a value 28dBm-Hz.<br/>
 - Sat 2 has svid 17 and a C/N ratio of 22dBm-Hz.<br/>

-Uploading Almanac and Ephemeris information requires a very good C/N > 27 dbm-Hz.
+Uploading Almanac and Ephemeris information requires a very good C/N &gt; 27 dbm-Hz.
 LP-GPS location (server assisted) works with a C/N as low as 15 dbm-Hz.
-Local GNSS location will also work with C/N > 15dbm but ONLY if the Almanac information and Ephemeris information for the visible satellites are available in memory and still valid: the Ephemeris information must have been updated at a maximum 30mn earlier, while the Almanac information can last about 3 months.
+Local GNSS location will also work with C/N &gt; 15dbm but ONLY if the Almanac information and Ephemeris information for the visible satellites are available in memory and still valid: the Ephemeris information must have been updated at a maximum 30mn earlier, while the Almanac information can last about 3 months.
 For this reason LP-GPS is more robust than local GNSS location.

 :::warning Warning
 - If you do not see GNSS satellites in your traces after about 5mn, it means you are in poor GNSS coverage and need to find another location to make the test.